BscherpingGitHub/Surfs_up/README.md

 Two additional queries would be precipitation for june and december.
 The graphs below show each month's precipitation:</br>
 ![junerain](Resources/junerain.png) ![decrain](Resources/decrain.png)</br>

-Based off the similar temperatures (around 72 degress) and low average of precipitation levels opening a surf and ice cream shop would be a good buisness decision.
+Based off similar temperatures from the summary statistics (around 72 degress) and low average of precipitation levels from the graphs above, opening a surf and ice cream shop would be a good buisness decision.